olyagpl/jwebserver-website-runner/README.md

 ```bash
 docker images website-runner
 ```

-The website static pages in the _/site_ directory added only 4.0K to the container images size.
+> Note that the website static pages added 44M to the container images size!

 ### Learn More